FreddyB200/cctv-viewer-fastapi/README.md

 -   **Live 4x4 Grid**: Displays 16 simultaneous RTSP streams in a clean, browser-based grid.
 -   **Self-Healing Backend**: A supervisor thread continuously monitors all video streams.
 If a stream stalls or an FFmpeg process crashes, it is automatically terminated and restarted to ensure maximum uptime.
 -   **Resilient Frontend**: The JavaScript player intelligently detects stream interruptions and automatically attempts to reconnect, providing a seamless viewing experience without requiring a manual page refresh.
--   **Low Latency**: Uses FFmpeg to transcode RTSP to HLS with optimized parameters, balancing stream stability with a low delay (~5-6 seconds).
+-   **Low Latency**: Optimized HLS configuration with 1-second segments and reduced buffering for ~2-4 seconds latency.
 -   **Secure**: All sensitive data (camera credentials, IP addresses) is managed via a `.env` file and is never exposed in the codebase or repository.
 -   **Dockerized Deployment**: The entire application is containerized with Docker and orchestrated by Docker Compose for a simple, reproducible, one-command deployment on any server.